Wilmington station (Delaware): History

 The station replaced an earlier station erected by the Philadelphia, Wilmington and Baltimore Railroad.

-It was built in 1907 for $300,000 by the PW&B successor, the Pennsylvania Railroad.
+It was built in 1907 for $300,000 (equal to $ today) by the PW&B successor, the Pennsylvania Railroad.
 It was designed by renowned architect Frank Furness, who also designed the adjacent Pennsylvania Railroad Building (which housed the offices for the Delaware Division of the Pennsylvania Railroad) and the nearby Baltimore and Ohio Railroad's Water Street Station.
 The Pennsylvania Railroad Building has since been renovated; as of 2014, it holds the offices of ING Direct United States.
+The new station was part of a grade separation project that also included construction of the Wilmington Rail Viaduct.

-Admired for his use of new and innovative materials and his forceful architectural statements, Furness chose to have the trains move right through the second floor of the station, with room for a ticketing and retail concourse at ground level underneath the tracks.
-This unconventional arrangement celebrated the power of the locomotive and America's industrial strength.
+Furness had the trains move right through the second floor of the station, with room for a ticketing and retail concourse at ground level underneath the tracks.
 The north end of the station has a four-faced rectangular clock tower that rises an extra story above the main roof.
 It is decorated with stone and terra cotta work that is repeated in plainer form throughout the station.

 Wilmington Station has been listed on the National Register of Historic Places since 1976.
 A renovation project was conducted in 1984.
 The National Register added the adjacent railroad viaduct in 1999.
 SEPTA has been running to Wilmington since 1989.

 In 2009, the station began a two-year restoration; about two-thirds of the $37.7 million in funding came from United States government stimulus funds.
 During construction, customer operations, including platform access, were moved to a temporary station next door.
 The station reopened on December 6, 2010, and final work was completed in March 2011.

 On March 19, 2011, the station's name was changed from Wilmington Station to Joseph R. Biden, Jr., Railroad Station.
 The ceremony honored U.S. Vice President (and later President) Joe Biden, who took over 7,000 round trips from the station to Washington, D.C. during his U.S. Senate career and was noted as an advocate for Amtrak and passenger rail more generally.
 On January 20, 2017, within an hour after completing his tenure as vice president, Biden boarded an Amtrak Acela train in Washington, D.C. bound for his namesake station.

 The adjacent Wilmington Transit Center for DART First State bus service opened in May 2020.
 A $11.6 million renovation of the station, which included two new escalators, was completed in October 2023.